Chronic Traumatic Encephalopathy (CTE)

 Chronic Traumatic Encephalopathy, also know as (CTE), is a degenerative neurological disorder that happens to individuals who have endured repetitive blunt force trauma to the head.
 It is commonly seen in athletes such as American football players as well as in military veterans and it often shows neuropathological features and can cause post-concussion syndrome and neurodegenerative diseases.

 When a repetitive head injury develops over time it can turn into progressive conditions that cause damage to the brain tissue and different brain regions, the temporal lobe and cerebral cortex.
 It affects cell processes and can cause brain degeneration over months, years or even decades following the most recent impact injury.
 Experts do not know the exact number of concussions it takes until you start to see progressive damage and they are still doing studies on it.
-It is possible that other aspects like family history can influence the evolution of CTE however that has not been fully confirmed.
-CTE in the later stages can lead to permanent brain damage or even progressive dementia.
+It is possible that other aspects like family history can influence the evolution of Chronic Traumatic Encephalopathy, however, that has not been fully confirmed.
+Chronic Traumatic Encephalopathy in the later stages can lead to permanent brain damage or even progressive dementia.

 - Cognitive impairment